-With support from the Andrew W. Mellon Foundation and the SU Humanities Center, Syracuse University Institute for Security Policy and Law Islam and International Humanitarian Law project examines the role of Islam and Shari’a plays in IHL and how these perspectives contribute to the regulation of international conflicts, civil wars, asymmetric warfare, and human rights.
+With support from the Mellon Foundation and the SU Humanities Center, the International Humanitarian Law project examines the role of Islam and Shari’a plays in IHL and how these perspectives contribute to the regulation of international conflicts, civil wars, asymmetric warfare, and human rights.
+Link

 Islam & IHL is an effort to direct global attention toward bridging the gap between Islamic law and the laws of armed conflict, in pursuit of a reformed, comprehensive, and modern humanitarian law.
 Analysis arising from this project engages a larger community of practitioners and scholars in understanding the relationship between IHL and Islamic law for internationally viable approaches to present-day asymmetric warfare challenges, including: